-The canyon is horseshoe shaped and it offers the possibility to do a few trails (or if you are lazy you can also drive on the bottom of the canyon until the end).
+The canyon is horseshoe shaped and it offers the possibility to do a few trails (or if you are lazy you can also drive at the bottom of the canyon until the end).

-I love taking hikes and I advise you to the same: it will free your mind from unnecessary worries and make your thoughts clear!
+I love taking hikes and I advise you to do the same: it will free your mind from unnecessary worries and clear your mind!

-ACCOMODATION: After the canyon, I suggest you to take a room in Husavik.
+ACCOMODATION: After the canyon, I suggest you to book a room in Husavik.

 Husavik is well known for its whale watching tours.
 These guys know what they are doing, and find the whales almost all the times.

-One more time, a rather short day, we went early to sleep to prepare to probably the coolest activity we did in Iceland.
+One more time after a rather short day, we went to sleep early to prepare for probably the coolest activity we did in Iceland.

 Day 9 – Whale watching!!